 If you are using tea, you can use the tea bags to blot the document.
 If you are using coffee, you will need to get a small sponge or cloth for the next step.

 Once your area is secured with protective sheeting, lay your documents flat on top.
 Lightly ring out one of the tea bags (try not to rip the bag if possible) and begin to blot one section of the document.
 I like to start in one corner and work my way around to the whole document.

 Continue to dip your tea bag in the “stain” and blot the document until the entire paper is covered with the tea or coffee.
-The one crucial thing that you absolutely do not want to do is leave a spot white.
-Too dark or too light in a section really isn’t a big deal, but a white spot will make the document look inconsistent.
+The one crucial thing that you do not want to do is leave a spot white.
+Too dark or too light in a section isn’t a big deal, but a white spot will make the document look inconsistent.